tigawanna/ooomfy/README.md

 A single-binary local development environment providing Redis, S3, and SMTP servers with a web dashboard.

+(halfway through i remembered that docker compose is a thing but it's too late to stop)

 ## Features

 - **Redis** - Embedded Redis server (port 6379)